Y-12 National Security Complex

 The Y-12 National Security Complex is a United States Department of Energy National Nuclear Security Administration facility located in Oak Ridge, Tennessee, near the Oak Ridge National Laboratory.
 It was built as part of the Manhattan Project for the purpose of enriching uranium for the first atomic bombs.
-It is considered the birthplace of the atomic bomb.
-In the years after World War II, it has been operated as a manufacturing facility for nuclear weapons components and related defense purposes.
+In the years after World War II, it has been operated as a manufacturing facility for nuclear weapons components.

-Y-12 is managed and operated under contract by Consolidated Nuclear Security, LLC (CNS), which is composed of member companies Bechtel National Inc., Leidos Inc., Orbital ATK, Inc, and SOC LLC, with Booz Allen Hamilton Inc. as a teaming subcontractor.
-CNS also operates Pantex Plant in Texas.
+Y-12 is managed and operated under contract by Consolidated Nuclear Security (CNS), which is composed of member companies Bechtel, Leidos, Orbital ATK, and SOC, with Booz Allen Hamilton as a teaming subcontractor.